What trends are there in the literature? Literary directions (theoretical material)

 memoirs

-In French literature sentimentalism is represented by the novels of Abbé Prevost, P.K. de Chamblain de Marivaux, J.-J. Rousseau, A. B. de Saint-Pierre.
+In French literature sentimentalism is represented by the novels of Abbé Prevost, P. C. de Chamblen de Marivaux, J.-J. Rousseau, A. B. de Saint-Pierre.

 3) Romanticism

 The development of Russian romanticism was greatly influenced by the Great French revolution and the Patriotic War of 1812.
 Romanticism in Russia is usually divided into two periods - before and after the Decembrist uprising in 1825.
 Representatives of the first period (V.A.
 Zhukovsky, K.N.
 Batyushkov, A.S.
-Pushkin of the period of southern exile), believed in the victory of spiritual freedom over everyday life, but after the defeat of the Decembrists, executions and exiles, the romantic hero turns into a person rejected and misunderstood by society, and the conflict between the individual and society becomes insoluble.
+Pushkin of the period of southern exile), They believed in the victory of spiritual freedom over everyday life, but after the defeat of the Decembrists, executions and exiles, the romantic hero turns into an outcast and misunderstood by society, and the conflict between the individual and society becomes insoluble.
 Prominent representatives of the second period were M. Yu.
 Lermontov, E. A. Baratynsky, D. V. Venevitinov, A. S. Khomyakov, F. I. Tyutchev.

-The main genres of romanticism:
+Main genres of romanticism:

 Elegy